Avoiding Lead in 💊 Supplements/ Vitamins

 FDA daily limit for adults is 75 ug/day for lead.
 Note this isn’t a regulation on products.
 Also note it’s a huge amount!
 So if companies try to mention that they follow FDA guidelines, that really doesn’t mean much at all.
 FDA lets manufacturers establish their own upper limits.

 People often ask what level I look for.
 Basically I get the lowest I can find.
-I definitely wouldn’t take anything over 100 ppb, and aim more like less than 50 ppb.
+I don’t like to take anything over 100 ppb, and aim more like less than 50 ppb.

 A scary thing is that COA’s are only part of the process.
 Testing really should be done upon completion, in addition to the COA, in my opinion.
 Most companies microtest for bacteria after production but very few test for heavy metals post production.
 Different manufacturing facilities have different protocols as well, some great and some not so great.
 The machines used for the final production stages could contaminate the product.

--For multivitamins, Needed brand tests every batch for contaminants, heavy metals, etc, provides COA stated as 3rd party tested.
-This company also makes a pre/probiotic, collagen powder, electrolyte powder, sleep aid, and vegan omega 3.
+Needed brand tests every batch for contaminants, heavy metals, etc, provides COA stated as 3rd party tested.
+This company also makes multivitamins, pre/probiotic, collagen powder, electrolyte powder, sleep aid, and vegan omega 3.
+Their Pre/Probiotic: 26 ppb lead (December 2021).
+I’ve read that probiotics are generally low risk for lead.
+Needed brand collagen: .005 mcg lead per serving.
+Another lot number was .1 mcg lead per serving.
+(Both from March 2022).
+Serving size is 15g.

 -Organic Olivia has low heavy metal reports and I have bought several items from them: Digestive Juice, Focus Juice, Liver Juice, Mighty Minerals.
 Get free shipping on orders over $100 at this link for Organic Olivia.

--Vitamin C: Revitalize Wellness has the lowest lead level I’ve seen for Ascorbic acid (20ppb).
+-Revitalize Wellness has the lowest lead level I’ve seen for Ascorbic acid (20ppb).
 They will send COA by email.
-I mix about a teaspoon with about a cup of water and keep it in the fridge and take a sip with each meal.
 I don’t mind the taste but I’d say it’s a bit sour, similar to lemon water.
-I am going to try to orange flavor of this (because of the ingredients) for my daughter.

 For a food based vitamin C, All the ones I looked into were surprisingly high except: